YuiHrsw/whisper4dart/example/README.md

-# whisper_dart_example
+# whisper4dart_example

-Demonstrates how to use the whisper_dart plugin.
+Demonstrates how to use the whisper4dart plugin.

 ## Getting Started